ETCE-LAB/MushR/automated-image-capture/README.md

         sudo apt install imagemagick

--   The "camera-setup" folder contains all the scripts required for taking images.
+-   This folder contains all the scripts required for taking images.
 Briefly summarized, the main scripts are:
     1.  `arducam_multicamera.py` : Library used for taking images using
         the [Arducam Multicamera Board V2.2](https://www.arducam.com/product/multi-camera-v2-1-adapter-raspberry-pi/).
 This script is based on